 24. Students must attend and participate as required in all aspects of their programme of study.
 This includes being available for teaching sessions, assessment, examination and meeting Personal Tutors face to face and electronically.
 The Degree Programme Table and programme handbook sets out programme requirements for engagement.
-The Procedure for Withdrawal and Exclusion from Studies is available at:
+Certain students' visa requirements may require the University to monitor attendance and engagement in specific ways.